-E3 video game trade show will sell tickets to the public this year
+E3 video-game trade show will sell tickets to public this year

 - Seattle City Council votes to cut ties with Wells Fargo over Dakota Access Pipeline lending VIEW

-But the show has skewed more toward media spectacle recently, with publishers and game platform owners like Microsoft’s Xbox and Sony’s PlayStation hosting giant events during the weeklong conference, which is held at the Los Angeles Convention Center.
+But the show has skewed more toward media spectacle recently, with publishers and game-platform owners like Microsoft’s Xbox and Sony’s PlayStation hosting giant events during the weeklong conference, which is held at the Los Angeles Convention Center.

 Some publishers have opted to leave the show floor entirely, avoiding the cost of a booth and E3’s controls.
 Electronic Arts, the maker of the “Madden NFL” and “Battlefield” franchises, last year set up its own bit of rival Los Angeles programming outside the walls of E3, called “EA Play.”
 Activision, maker of the world-beating “Call of Duty” games, also didn’t have its own booth last year.

-E3 has experimented with tweaking the makeup of its show in recent years, adding a few thousand video game internet streaming celebrities and other “influencers.”
+E3 has experimented with tweaking the makeup of its show in recent years, adding a few thousand video-game internet streaming celebrities and other “influencers.”
 The show last year also included a fan-focused event held near EA Play, though attendees to that event couldn’t walk the show floor itself.

 This year’s iteration of the trade show is scheduled for June 13-15.
 Major game publishers typically hold news conferences during the days before the show floor opens.